 A tax sale happens when the Township of Springwater sells a property for unpaid taxes, in accordance with the Ontario Municipal Act.
-We do not have any properties currently available for tax sale.
 We advertise tax sales in the Ontario Gazette, a local newspaper, and Tri-Target.

 Purchasing a tax sale property